golioth/docs/docs/getting-started/7-simulating-devices.md

 - Have a project - see [Create a Project](./create-project)
 - Have a provisioned device and credential for it - see [Authorizing Devices](./authorize-devices)

-With the a properly provisioned device, you can test if the connection is working using our `gurl` tool.
-Currently it supports connetions via CoAP.
+With the a properly provisioned device, you can test if the connection with the platform is working by using our `gurl` tool.
+Currently it only supports connections via CoAP.

 Here are some examples: